dell/csm-docs/content/v2/snapshots/_index.md

 ```

 After the VolumeSnapshot has been successfully created by the CSI driver, a VolumeSnapshotContent object is automatically created.
 When the status of the VolumeSnapshot object has the _readyToUse_ field set to _true_, it is available for use.

+>Note: VolumeSnapshots can be listed using the command `kubectl get volumesnapshot -n <namespace>`